VERITAS-Observatory/V2DL3/README.md

 ## The commandline tool v2dl3 with VEGAS

 Run `v2dl3-vegas --help` to see all options.

+See *README_vegas.md* for more information on newer v2dl3-vegas features such as ITM reconstruction, full-enclosure, and event classes.

 Make sure you have ROOT with pyROOT enabled and VEGAS(>=v2.5.7) installed to proceed.
 Now, lets create the DL3 fits files from the stage 5 files in the ```./VEGAS/``` folder.